fommil/netlib-java/README.md

 The following benchmark, [LINPACK](http://www.netlib.org/linpack), shows the performance of Java vs reference native implementations of BLAS.
-Note that the Java implementation is about 10 times faster by about the 3rd or 4th iteration (that's the JIT kicking in).
+Note that the Java implementation is about 10 times faster (than its start speed) by about the 20th iteration (that's the JIT kicking in).

 ![linpack](http://i43.tinypic.com/66kume.png)